ethorneloe/graph-api-lab-01/README.md

 # graph-api-lab-01
-Connecting to Entra with the Graph API
+Connect to Entra with the Microsoft Graph PowerShell SDK

 ## Goals
 1. Explore how to connect to the Graph API using a client secret, a certificate, and a managed identity in an automation account.